Americas Rallycross Championship: History

 In March 2018, IMG founded the Americas Rallycross Championship as a competitor to the GRC Rallycross until the latter folded due to financial issues.
 Former GRC teams like Andretti Autosport and Subaru Rally Team USA moved to ARX.

 ARX's inaugural race was held in May at Silverstone Circuit as a support to the World RX of Great Britain; Tanner Foust won the event.
 The first American round took place in July at Circuit of the Americas, won by Scott Speed.
 Speed ended the 2018 season as the champion, his fourth consecutive title in a rallycross series.
 The series also hosted the ARX2 class, a second-tier league with spec Ford Fiestas.
 In 2019, ARX conducted a six-race schedule with rounds on new rallycross courses at Mid-Ohio Sports Car Course and World Wide Technology Raceway at Gateway.
 Foust went on to win the championship.
-Only seven teams competed in the 2019 season.

 On November 15, 2019, IMG announced the series would fold after just two seasons following a failed search for commercial partners.